Dosthill

 Dosthill is an area of Tamworth, Staffordshire, 2.5 miles south of the town centre, and close to the River Tame.
 The area is mostly residential, centering on Dosthill High Street, with local employment on the adjoining Tame Valley Industrial Estate.
 The High Street includes a public house called 'The Fox' and Dosthill Primary School (photo) which dates back to 1887.

+Etymology

+The name Dosthill is first attested in the Domesday Book of 1086, in the form Dercelai.
+The next attestations, more representative of subsequent examples, are Dercetehull and Dercetehille, found from 1195 into the thirteenth century.
+It has been proposed that the whole name originated in Old English, comprising the words déorcéte ("deer-shelter") and hyll ("hill").
+But twenty-first-century scholarship has preferred the explanation that the first part of the name comes from the Common Brittonic words that survive in modern Welsh as derw ("oaks") and coed ("woodland"), referring to the adjacent wolds.
+This Brittonic name, thought to be found also in Avon Dasset and Burton Dasset was then extended by Old English-speakers with the element hyll.